 It indicates the luminous intensity around the light bulb.
-This light bulb has the same light diagram for the C0-C180 as for the C90-C270 plane since it has symmetry over the z-axis (height axis).
+This light bulb has the same light diagram for the C0-C180 as for the C90-C270 plane since it has symmetry over 360 degrees.
+It produces a very focused beam.